authts/sample-keycloak-react-oidc-context/README.md

 ## Setup

-The Keycloak server and Postgres database will run in Docker Compose.
-The React app will run separately.
+In one terminal, run the Keycloak server and Postgres database via Docker Compose.

+In another terminal, run the React app.

 ### Docker Compose